sergemr/React-ChatBot-OSM/README.md

 7. **Deployment**:

    - Decide on a deployment strategy for your React application.
 Options include deploying to platforms like AWS, Heroku, Netlify, or using Docker containers.
-   - Set up CI/CD pipelines for automated testing and deployment.
+   - Suggest: Set up CI/CD pipelines for automated testing and deployment.

 8. **Accessibility**: